gbif/ipt/HowToContribute.wiki.md

 ## Opening the source code in IntelliJ

-After checking out the source code, you can open the project in IntelliJ by simply opening the IPT directory in Intellij.
+After checking out the source code, you can open the project in IntelliJ by simply opening the `ipt/` directory in Intellij.

 ## Running the application in Jetty